North Loop, Minneapolis: History

 For most of its history, the North Loop was an industrial area.
 It was home to a large railroad yard and numerous warehouses and factories.
 Much of the warehouse district (very roughly bounded by Second Street North, First Avenue North, Sixth Street North, and the BNSF Railway tracks, except for the Interstate 394 and Interstate 94 ramps) is listed on the National Register of Historic Places.

 The warehouses that characterize the district are mostly six to eight stories high, and about 62 structures on seven square blocks contribute to the district.
 The predominant form of design is the Chicago Commercial style, but many other styles were built, including Italianate, Queen Anne style, Richardsonian Romanesque, Classical Revival, and early 20th century commercial styles.
 The warehouse district was in turn associated with the railroad transportation network that was under development at the time, which connected Minneapolis with the rest of the Midwest and the rest of the country.
 These warehouses were used for wholesale and storage of goods related to milling and manufacturing.
 The nomination for the National Register of Historic Places states that the district, as a whole, comprises a cohesive district of buildings with a common physical appearance, as well as a common age and original use.

+In July 1969, at the 600 block of Second Avenue North, the Locker Room, one of the first gay bathhouses in Minneapolis opened, attracting gay men locally and from neighboring states.
+The site was used as a commercial sex establishment, but also for testing for HIV and other sexually transmitted infections.
+The bathhouse was a safe space in Minneapolis, and welcomed Black gay men, which was uncommon at other gay bars.
+Some patrons lived at the site to escape domestic violence and persecution.
+In 1975, the Locker Room moved to 315 First Ave N in Loring Park, where it would be targeted in raids by the Minneapolis Police Department and shut down by the city government in 1988.
+The Locker Room and its competitor, Big Daddy's bathhouse, were raided by the Minneapolis Police Department multiple times in the 1970s and 1980s.
+116 and 102 Locker Room men were ticketed for disorderly house, in the 1979 and 1980 raids, respectively.
+In the 1979 raid, nine men were also arrested for sodomy charges.
+During the HIV/AIDS crisis in 1988, Minneapolis banned the operation of establishments that engaged in "high-risk sexual conduct", including Warehouse district bathhouses.